-Sapo Inc. is a group of visual artists from Quito, Ecuador.
+Sapo Inc. was a group of visual artists from Quito, Ecuador, active between 2001 and 2015.
 The group was created by Juan Rhon and Pancho Viñachi in 2001.
 Later, other artists like Gonzalo H. Rodriguez, Gabirú Villacís and Daniel Pasquel (from the band Can Can) joined the team.
 Video was the principal activity of the collective though they have produced some artistic related events like the Whatever Awards (2003) or El Cantuñazo Bailable (2001).

 Their works have been awarded in local festivals like the Cero Latitud Film Festival in 2005, and have been shown in Mexico, United States, Argentina and Brasil.

 Sapo inc. has been the first video and experimental film group existing in a long term in Ecuador.
-Its main members (Pancho Viñachi, Juan Rhon and Gonzalo H. Rodríguez) still work independently in subjects such as mass-media and youth culture.
+Its main members (Pancho Viñachi, Juan Rhon and Gonzalo H. Rodríguez) still work independently in theater, cinema, comedy and art.